x

 How to become a UX researcher?

 If you want to be a UX researcher, you most of the time don’t need a Ph.D.
-Although you need to develop key competencies and having a background in marketing, psychology, sociology or other humanities studies might prove beneficial.
+Although you need to develop key competencies and having a background in marketing, psychology, sociology or other humanities studies might prove to be strong foundation to build upon.

 Master’s in UX research is still more of a rarity and is not required.
 UX research is a complex topic but can be learned through online courses, educational programs, mentoring and such.